MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ## Configure network settings

-You can configure IPv4 address to be assigned automatically by a DHCP Server or you can assign a static IP address manually, as well as subnet mask and default gateway.
-By default, Windows Server will attempt to provision a network address from a DHCP server and will assign an APIPA address to network interfaces if no DHCP server is available.
-In addition to configuring an IPv4 address, you can also use this menu to configure a primary and secondary DNS servers.
+You can configure IPv4 address to be assigned automatically by a DHCP Server.
+Alternatively, you can assign a static IP address manually, and specify the subnet mask and default gateway.
+By default, the operating system will attempt to provision a network address from a DHCP server.
+If no DHCP server is available, it will assign an Automatic private IP address (APIPA) to the network interface.
+When configuring an IPv4 address, you can also use this menu to configure primary and secondary DNS servers.

 1. From the main menu, type `8` and press `Enter` to enter the Network settings menu.
 1. On the **Network settings** menu in this list of available interfaces, type the number of the Interface (such as `1`) and press `Enter` to select that interface.
 1. On the **Network adapter settings** page, choose one of the following options.
     1. Type `1` and press `Enter` to set the network adapter address.
     1. Press `D` and press `Enter` to configure DHCP or press `S` and press `Enter` to configure a static IP address.
-    1. If you choose the static IP address option, provide the IPv4 address, subnet mask (in dotted quad notation, such as `255.255.255.0`) and default gateway address, pressing `Enter` after each entry.
+    1. If you choose the static IP address option, provide the IPv4 address, subnet mask (in dotted quad notation, such as `255.255.255.0`), and default gateway address, pressing `Enter` after each entry.
 2. Type `2` and press `Enter` to set the DNS server address.
     1. Provide the IPv4 address of the preferred DNS server and press `Enter`.
     1. Provide the IPv4 address of the alternate DNS server and press `Enter`.